whatevery1says/manifest/we1s-manifest-schema-1.0.md

 A string value. `documentType` is added (tentatively) to the schema in case the content of individual documents (as opposed to publications or collections) needs a controlled vocabulary.

+*Question: Should the data type be changed to array to allow for multiple "facets"?
+Also, should an equivalent of the `documentType` property be available at the `Collection` level so that the controlled vocabulary can be inherited?*

 ## ProcessedData

 ProcessedData manifests are path nodes for documents containing data transformed by WE1S non-analytic processes (e.g. text scrubbing).
 They should have the path value `,Corpus,collection_id,ProcessedData,`.
 Along this path will be found individual data documents.
 A `ProcessedData` node may have some additional metadata shown in the schema below: